-The 32nd International Research Ship Operators (IRSO) meeting will occur October 7-11, 2019 in Hobart, Australia
+The 32nd International Research Ship Operators (IRSO) meeting occurred October 7-11, 2019 in Hobart, Australia

 The International Research Ship Operators (IRSO) forum is a group of research ship operators representing 49 organisations from 30 countries who manage over 100 of the world’s leading marine scientific research vessels.
 IRSO membership is open to all research ship operating institutes or national research programmes that are engaged in the collection of data from ships at sea, and follow established protocols for the open publication of their results.